 While your poodle may not look like a wolf on the outside, her digestive system still does.
 Does commercial dog food satisfy the needs of our carnivorous canines?

 Many labels on the dog food aisle of your supermarket or pet store promise all the best of nature’s bounty.
 Dog owners are offered tantalizing menus, such as pork & sweet potato, salmon & wild rice, turkey & duck stew.
 Even obscure regional favorites, like Cajun traducken can be enjoyed by your dog.
 Or, for a holiday banquet anytime, how about a pouch of roasted turkey slices with vegetables in gravy?
 These canned meals include such ingredients as spinach, celery, carrots, barley, green beans, and oatmeal.
 Many also contain various fruit extracts, grains, and broths.

 These ingredients sound like the beginnings of mom’s Sunday dinner.
 While that may be appealing to pet owners, it may not represent food that is meant for a dog’s needs and digestion.

 Are these gourmet combinations what dogs need to thrive?
 This begs the question of what kind of diet is best suited to a dog’s physiology.

-What a dog is designed to eat
+What is a dog designed to eat?

 Dogs are canines, in the canis lupus family along with wolves.
 Canines are strictly carnivores, with their physiology designed to hunt, kill, and enjoy small and large wildlife.
 Dogs and wolves in the wild are known for eating deer, beavers, rabbits, rodents, birds, and more.
 Canine teeth are designed for killing, ripping and tearing into prey and cutting through bones.
 Dogs are not physically designed to eat or digest grains and carbohydrates, as their mouths do not include enzymes to begin the digestive process.